What is tinnitus?

 What causes tinnitus?

-• Age-related hearing loss.
-Similar to NIHL, age-related hearing loss can result in tinnitus – in fact, a 2020 study found the condition to affect 1 in 5 people in a general elderly population.
+Similar to NIHL, age-related hearing loss can result in tinnitus – in fact, a 2024 study found the condition to affect 13.5% of New Zealanders over the age of 65.

-• Other ear conditions.
 Meniere’s disease and otosclerosis are two ear disorders commonly associated with tinnitus.
-The first affects the inner ear, which plays a key role in balance and hearing, while the latter refers to an abnormal bone grown in the middle ear, preventing sound from travelling properly through the ear.
+The first affects the inner ear, which plays a key role in balance and hearing, while the latter refers to an abnormal bone growing in the middle ear, preventing sound from travelling properly through the ear.

-Additionally – and although anyone can develop tinnitus – there are risk factors associated with the condition:
+Although anyone can develop tinnitus, there are risk factors associated with the condition:

 • Increasing age resulting in previously established, age-related hearing loss issues or other forms of hearing loss.